paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 ### Statutory Notes

 #### References in Text
 The Indian Self-Determination Act, referred to in subsec. (b)(3)(A)(ii), is title I of Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2206, as amended, which is classified principally to part A (§ 450f et seq.) of subchapter II of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2206, which is classified principally to subchapter I (§ 5321 et seq.) of chapter 46 of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 #### Prior Provisions
 A prior section 104 of Pub.
 L. 94–437, title I, Sept.
 30, 1976, 90 Stat.
 1403, amended former [section 234 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section234&num=0&edition=prelim), The Public Health and Welfare.